 Dance alumnus Aaron White grew up in Chicago, in a single-parent family with 10 siblings.
 He had no plans to attend college, but his dance teachers Deidre Dawson (an Illinois physical education alumna) and Pierre Lockett encouraged him.
 After auditioning and receiving a scholarship, Aaron admits he "would've been a fool not to go."

-Aaron attributes his professional success to the skills he cultivated as a student with Dance at Illinois.
+Aaron attributes his professional success to the skills he cultivated as a student with the Department of Dance.

 "I became a smart artist—an artist who can explain what my ideas are to people who don't understand dance vernacular," Aaron says.
 "And I am confident in my teaching ability.
 I think I am a great teacher, and I attribute that to Department Head Jan Erkert."